cako/blog/_posts/2018-03-09-julia-fortran.md

 end module dot_prod
 {% endhighlight %}

-These functions were compiled to a standard Fortran binary (`-O3 -fopenmp`), to be our native Fortran comparison.
+These functions were compiled to a standard Fortran binary (`-O3 -march=native -fopenmp`), to be our native Fortran comparison.
 The full benchmarking code can be found [here](https://github.com/cako/cako.github.io/blob/master/codes/2018-03-09-julia-fortran/bench_example.f95).
 They were also compiled to a library to be called from Julia.
 Finally, I also benchmarked the native dot product, as well as naive serial and idiomatic parallel implementations which can be respectively found below.